ubernostrum/django-registration/docs/activation-workflow.rst

 How it works
 ------------

-When a user signs up, the HMAC workflow creates a new user instance to represent the account, and sets the ``is_active`` field to ``False``.
+When a user signs up, the activation workflow creates a new user instance to represent the account, and sets the ``is_active`` field to ``False``.
 It then sends an email to the address provided during signup, containing a link to activate the account.
 When the user clicks the link, the activation view sets ``is_active`` to ``True``,